At MCE Porsche we offer full vehicle technical inspections for prospective purchasers which include:

 Potential purchasers find these material facts invaluable and often essential when considering ownership of these specialist vehicles, and the professional opinion of an independent experienced engineer very familiar with these cars should be considered an essential part of any purchase decision.

 Inspections can be done at the vendors location or preferably at the MCE Porsche workshop, where full access to all equipment is available for further investigations into any particular area if the initial inspection warrants it.
-We can perform most tasks remotely, including the chassis and underbody inspection and full analysis of all diagnostic fault codes and engine over-rev data (for the 996 and 997 generation cars), and we have previously travelled the length and breadth of the country with portable equipment to access cars and engines in remote locations.
+If necessary, we can perform most of the initial tasks at the vendor's location, including the chassis and underbody inspection and full analysis of all diagnostic fault codes and engine over-rev data (for the 996 and 997 generation cars), and we have previously travelled the length and breadth of the country with portable equipment to access cars and engines in remote locations.
 Access to a 2-post lift in clean, dry, well lit conditions is always helpful, however.

 Following the inspection we will call you immediately after the assessment has been made in order to give you prompt initial feedback.
 Usually there are findings that require some discussion and we are happy to provide time to go through these with the prospective purchaser so they are clear as to the potential issues and their relative merits.

-A standard inspection is normally 'non-intrusive', i.e. components would not be removed or taken apart unless they would normally be expected to be disturbed as part of normal customer use or minor service action (e.g. lifting of carpets and engine covers would be acceptable, but removing wheels or spark plugs would not).
-However, if the initial inspection identifies that futher intrusive investigation into a particular area would be beneficial to confirm a particular issue, then this can be discussed and possibly actioned if the customer wishes and the facilities and the vendor permits.
+A standard inspection is normally 'non-intrusive', i.e. components would not be removed or taken apart unless they would normally be expected to be disturbed as part of normal customer use.
+Lifting of carpets and engine covers and the use of non-intrusive equipment such as paint depth gauges and engine stethoscopes is normally considered acceptable by the vendor, but dismantling areas to access chassis or engine internals is often considered to be beyond scope.
+If the inspection identifies that futher intrusive investigation into a particular area would be beneficial to confirm a particular issue, then this can be discussed and possibly actioned if the customer wishes and the facilities and the vendor permits.

 Supporting activities such as borescoping the engine or body cavities, oil sampling and compression and leak-down tests can all be accommodated, however the customer should be aware that these actvities should be considered carefully due to their intrusive nature and the additional tools and inspection time required.
 If in doubt as to whether these areas should be provisioned for the vehicle in question, please get in touch with us first to discuss.